AquilaLearning/AquilaTodos/README.md

 - In another console navigate to the /app sub-directory
 - Install dependencies `npm install`
-- Run the app `npm run serve`
+- Run the app `npm run dev`
-- App should be accessible at http://localhost:8080/
+- App should be accessible at http://localhost:5173/

 ## Unit Tests